Risks Associated with Alcohol and Breastfeeding

 The definition of a standard drink, according to the Dietary Guidelines for Americans, is 12 ounces of a 5% beer, 5 ounces of 12% wine, 8 ounces of 7% malt liquor, or 1.5 ounces of 80 proof liquor.2,4

-What Effect Does Alcohol Have on a Breastfeeding Infant?
+What Effect Does Drinking While Breastfeeding Have on an Infant?

 The amount of alcohol in breast milk is typically about the same as the amount in the mother’s bloodstream.1, 5 Studies evaluating the effects of infant alcohol exposure through breast milk have shown mixed results.
 Some have found insignificant behavioral changes, while others observed mild effects on infant sleep patterns, milk volumes consumed during breastfeeding, and early psychomotor development.3, 5